How I Organize My Photos to Play Nicely with Capture One and Lightroom

 To DNG or not to DNG

-The clear answer is not to convert your files to DNG (This is not an article about DNG, but most of the Adobe’s makreting facts do not hold up in real live).
+The clear answer is not to convert your files to DNG (This is not an article about DNG, but most of the Adobe’s marketing facts do not hold up in real life).
 I used to do this for a while an regret it.
 There is simply no real advantage of using DNG over the native file format.
 Once Adobe converted the files to DNG other software (e.g., Capture One) cannot unleash its full potential due to the fact that the original information has been altered or lost.